MaxHlystov/tcp_string_sorter/README.md

 It is simple TCP server to sort incoming characters.
 It receives strings with zero on the end, sorts chars in it by descending of ASCII-codes, and sends sorted string back with zero on the end.

-Connection with client finished if server gives '*OFF*' string.
+Connection with client finished if server gives '*OFF*' string (with zero on the end).

-To stopp server send to it string '*STOP*'.
+To stopp server send to it string '*STOP*' (with zero on the end).

 To start server used: